 Course of Study

-The MAET program degree will require 30 credit hours over four semesters (and additional credential-related coursework for the Learning and Teaching concentration in Year 2).
-Below are the Core and Concentration course titles, with the anticipated sequence of courses for each concentration.
+MAET completion requires 30 credit hours over four semesters, with additional credential-related coursework for the Learning & Teaching concentration during a second year.
+You can find core and concentration course titles below, alongside the anticipated sequence for each concentration.

 This course will apply a systems thinking approach to the exploration of the relationship between education and social justice in a democratic society.
 In this course students will examine historical and contemporary research and theoretical frameworks for education as a tool for addressing social inequality and structures of power as they relate to the purpose of education, access to educational opportunity and disparities in outcomes.
 Examining the frame of education as a public good, particular attention will be paid to the education of diverse student populations and the potential of education to address both individual and societal needs.
 As a result of the course, students will begin to situate themselves with the intersection of education and social justice while articulating a professional identity and purpose.

 In this course students will examine, learn and apply research and theory about culturally relevant practices in education.
 Focusing on an asset-based stance toward working with students, families, communities, and colleagues, students will learn strategies that recognize and value K-12 students’ identity and culture in order to cultivate a classroom community that supports student autonomy, motivation, self-regulation, and achievement and that facilitates effective, respectful partnerships with families and community members.

 Data, Technology & Innovation in Education